In such a crowded and competitive job market, finding and engaging top talent can be a never-ending quest.

-Make it easy for candidates to apply for your jobs.
-If you have a website then you must have a jobs page where you display all the jobs you have.
+Make it easy for candidates to apply to your jobs.
+If you have a website, create a careers page to display all the jobs you have.

 Something like this—

-Be very clear about what you want the applicants to enter during the application process and do not make them include repetitive fields which are already present in their resume.
+Be very clear about what you want the applicants to enter during the application process and do not make them type in repetitive fields which are already present in their resumes.
 Try and keep it within one page.

-The entire job application process must also be mobile-friendly, especially when 90% of job seekers use their mobile phones to look for jobs.
+The entire job search process must also be mobile-friendly, especially when 90% of job seekers use their mobile phones to look for jobs.